TexasInstruments/simplelink-prop_rf-examples/examples/rtos/LP_EM_CC2340R5/prop_rf/rfPacketErrorRate/README.md

 PHY Packet Length Configuration
 --------------
 By default, the application compiles with variable packet length set up for each PHY.
-However, **variable packet length is not supported for the 500KBPS MSK PHY** in this application.
-500KBPS MSK is always set up for fixed packet length.
-Variable packet length is set up for the PHY when the VARIABLE_LENGTH_SETUP symbol is defined.
-For fixed packet length set up,  navigate in CCS to Project Properties -> Build -> Arm Compiler -> Predefined Symbols and change the VARIABLE_LENGTH_SETUP symbol to **FIXED_LENGTH_SETUP**.